peejaywk/FourFifthsJazz/README.md

 * *"As a new user, I want a clear layout so I can easily navigate the site."*
     * All pages have the same static nav bar which clearly shows what pages are available
     * The logo/text on the left of the nav bar always leads back to the home page - this is common practice and expected by users.
-* *"As a new user, I want to read about the band and their infuences to get a better understanding of who they are and what music they perform."*
+* *"As a new user, I want to read about the band and their influences to get a better understanding of who they are and what music they perform."*
     * The About page includes information for users to read that will inform them what the band have to offer, what their influences are and what type of music they can expect if they book the band.
 * *"As a user, I want to see when the band are next playing to I can easily book tickets."*